-High school teachers play a significant role in how good a school is considered as well as the outcomes of their students.
-Thus, it is important to consider how many teachers are currently employed as well as their personal and professional backgrounds.
+High school teachers play a significant role in the perceived competence of the school and student educational outcomes .
+Thus, it is important to consider the number of teachers currently employed in the US and their personal and professional qualifications.

-- 64% of secondary school teachers are female.
+- 64% of high school teachers were female.

 - 90% of teachers held a standard teaching certificate or advanced professional certificate.